preciofishbone/OmniaDocs/quality-management/author/read-understood/index.rst

 Confirmation
 *************
-If "Email message with conformation is selected, this tab is shown.
+If "Email message with conformation" is selected, this tab is shown.

 .. image:: read-understood-confirmation.png